Stevie Richards: Stevie Night Heat (2001–2004)

 After Right to Censor broke up, Richards disappeared from television for a short time.
 He returned to SmackDown! to cut a promo condemning The Undertaker for attacking Right to Censor and causing it to disband.
 When The Undertaker confronted Richards, KroniK attacked him.
 Richards announced his alliance with the WCW tag team, thus becoming a de facto member of The Alliance.
 He managed KroniK in a match against The Undertaker and Kane, after which KroniK was released from the WWF.

 Richards then appeared mainly on the "B shows", Jakked and Metal, until Team Alliance lost at Survivor Series in 2001.
 Richards was then fired (in storylines) along with the rest of the Alliance roster by Vince McMahon.
 Ric Flair was able to save his job and get him drafted to the Raw brand.

 There, he became a twenty-two-time Hardcore Champion, trading it several times with Bubba Ray Dudley, Booker T, Crash Holly, Shawn Stasiak, Justin Credible, Bradshaw, Terri, and Tommy Dreamer.

 Richards formed an alliance with Victoria in late 2002, as a mentally unbalanced couple helping each other win their matches.
 He often helped her retain the WWE Women's Championship.
 This led to a feud with Bubba Ray Dudley and Trish Stratus, who would win their titles in a tag team match on RAW.
 As Victoria turned face, the duo quietly separated.

 Around this time, he proclaimed himself "General Manager of Heat", a title that carried no actual authority.
 In August 2004, Richards began appearing in drag as "The Mystery Woman" during Victoria's matches, helping her win.
 The Mystery Woman's painfully obvious identity was "revealed" at Unforgiven, after "she" saved Victoria from Tyson Tomko and Trish Stratus.
 Richards then quickly lost an impromptu match to Tomko.
-He went on a losing streak on Heat from April 19, 2004, until December 3, 2006 (when he defeated Rene Dupree).
+He went on a losing streak on Heat from April 12, 2004, until May 9, 2005 (when he defeated Matt Cappotelli in a dark match).